Captain Tsubasa isn't the best in regards of Character Development, but some moments are huge tearjerkers.

 - Matsuyama and Yoshiko having to say goodbye to each other as she's leaving to USA.
 This is made even worse/better in the original TV series, since the last part of the episode where this happens is fully dedicated to them and expands his Race for Your Love as well as their last meeting.

-- The picture above comes from Yoshiko Trying Not to Cry right before she has to leave.
+- The picture above comes from Yoshiko Trying Not to Cry right before she has to leave in the 2002 series.

 - And then he reconciles with her her new family after his half-sister begs him to visit her

 - Schneider's struggle to deal with his parents's inminent divorce and his tears of joy when Mom and Dad decide to not split up

 - Tsubasa's rejection of Kumi's feelings (in the sweetest, kindest way he can) and her choosing her friendship with him and Sanae over her love for him and then running away in tears so he won't see her cry anymore.